 Investment property consisting of three rental houses is measured under the cost model.
-Based on market comparison, a range of estimates from \$618,000 to \$664,000 (2019 - \$618,000 to \$664,000) has been determined, within which the fair value of investment property valued under the cost model is likely to lie.
+Based on market comparison, a range of estimates from \$618,000 to \$664,000 (2020 - \$618,000 to \$664,000) has been determined, within which the fair value of investment property valued under the cost model is likely to lie.

-During the year ended December 31, 2020, \$13,100 (2019 - \$12,900) of rental income from investment property was recognized in other income.
+During the year ended December 31, 2021, \$9,000 (2020 - \$13,100) of rental income from investment property was recognized in other income.
 Property taxes, general repairs and maintenance and house insurance are the responsibility of the Credit Union, as well as utilities when the property is not being rented.
 These costs are included in occupancy expenses each year.

-11. Intangible asset
+11. Goodwill